Röchling shell

-Röchling shells were bunker-busting artillery shells, developed by German engineer August Coenders during World War II, based on the theory of increasing the sectional density to improve penetration.
+Röchling shells were bunker-busting artillery shells, developed by German engineer August Cönders during World War II, based on the theory of increasing the sectional density to improve penetration.

 Description

 The subcaliber shells made from chrome-vanadium steel were able to penetrate much more than 4 m of reinforced concrete roof before burying the shell through the floor and into earth.
 They resembled fin-stabilized arrow shells, but had a discarding flange acting as a driving band instead of fins.
 Despite high penetration, these shells had a low muzzle velocity, and thus a high dispersion, 36 m on 1000 m range.
 As a result, they saw very limited use during World War II; only about 200 shells were ever fired even though 6,000 such shells were made for the very large howitzers like the 21 cm mortar.

 Röchling shells were developed for the 21 cm Mörser 18, a captured French 34 cm railway gun 674(f), and the 35.5 cm Haubitze M1 only.
 In addition, many experimental HE shells were made for the 3.7 cm Pak 36 and 5 cm Pak 38 anti-tank guns.